 Artificial trees tend to be supplied in relatively manageable boxes and broken down into several sections.
 They are easy to transport home and you could have your tree delivered.
 Real trees, on the other hand, are difficult to manoeuvre, are very heavy and may not fit in your vehicle.

 You may wish to display your tree for a considerable period of time before the big day.
-There’s nothing worse than a real tree which hasn’t lasted the course and has started to turn brown by Christmas.
+There’s nothing worse than a real tree that hasn’t lasted the course and has started to turn brown by Christmas.
 An artificial tree always looks at its best and can be displayed for as long as you wish.